jhnnsrs/herre/README.md

 ## Idea

-herre is an (asynchronous) oauth2/openid client, that provides sensible defaults for the python ecosystem
+herre is an (asynchronous) client for token authentication through oauth2 (and potentially other protocols).

 ## Prerequisites